Ferenc Marki: Early success in Hungary as a fencing master

-From 1948 to 1956, Maestro Marki became a very successful fencing master.
+From 1948 to 1956, Marki became a very successful fencing master.
 He joined the SZTK Fencing Club, and began teaching at other leading sports and military fencing clubs, and at the University of Szeged.
 The value of his skills in teaching championship fencers was quickly recognized by those in power.
 In 1953, he was invited to teach East German and Czechoslovakian fencers at the Tata Olympic Training Camp.
 In 1954-1955, when the Soviets launched their program to become the most dominant fencers in the world, he was asked to teach Soviet fencers at Budapest.
 His Soviet students in saber included Yevgeni Cherepovsky, Yakov Rylsky, and David Tyshler, who thereafter were among the first Soviet fencers to win medals at the World Championship in 1955 and in the Olympics a year later.

 Meanwhile, his Hungarian students were excelling and becoming fencing champions.
 Daniel Magay won first place saber team at the 1954 World Championship and at the 1956 Olympics, Thomas Orley won the 1954 Junior World Championship, Katalin Juhász was a rising star in women's fencing who would later become an Olympic team medalist (1960 Silver medal, and 1964 Gold medal) and World Championship Gold medalist (1959, 1962, and 1967), and Jozsef Gyuricza won the 1955 World Championship Gold medal in foil by beating Olympic and World Champion Christian d'Oriola of France and who won an Olympic Bronze foil team medal in 1956.

-In the 1955 international competition finals, the magnitude of his success became clear, at the end of a bout where Daniel Magay beat Hungary's best saber champion Rudolf Kárpáti 5 to 0, when his renowned Maestro Alfred Gellert congratulated Maestro Marki by stating "Now, I can proudly say that I was your fencing master at one time."
+In the 1955 international competition finals, the magnitude of his success became clear, at the end of a bout where Daniel Magay beat Hungary's best saber champion Rudolf Kárpáti 5 to 0, when his renowned Maestro Alfred Gellert congratulated Marki by stating "Now, I can proudly say that I was your fencing master at one time."